sigven/pcgr/docs/output.rst

 Here, the **sample\_id** is provided as input by the user, and reflects a unique identifier of the tumor-normal sample pair to be analyzed.
-Following common standards, all VCF files are compressed with `bgzip <http://www.htslib.org/doc/tabix.html>`__ and indexed with `tabix <http://www.htslib.org/doc/tabix.html>`__.
+Following common standards, the annotated VCF file is compressed with `bgzip <http://www.htslib.org/doc/tabix.html>`__ and indexed with `tabix <http://www.htslib.org/doc/tabix.html>`__.
 Below follows a description of all annotations/tags present in the VCF INFO column after